-- (a) specifies ownership, operation, and maintenance of the private stormwater system for JOAL 4150; - (b) specifies responsibilities together with an acceptable method of management of the stormwater systems, and for the raising of funds from shareholders or members from time to time to adequately finance future maintenance and renewal obligations of the stormwater system; - (c) in relation to the private stormwater device(s), specifies the operation and maintenance of the private stormwater system to be in general accordance with relevant sections of the OMM supplied to Council and any other relevant consents; - (d) Specifies that evidence of maintenance (e.g. inspection reports, service logs) must be made available to Auckland Council on request;
+- (a) specifies ownership, operation, and maintenance of the private stormwater system for JOAL 4150; - (b) specifies responsibilities together with an acceptable method of management of the stormwater systems, and for the raising of funds from shareholders or members from time to time to adequately finance future maintenance and renewal obligations of the stormwater system; and - (c) in relation to the private stormwater device(s), specifies the operation and maintenance of the private stormwater system to be in general accordance with relevant sections of the OMM supplied to Council and any other relevant consents (as detailed in Condition 40). - (d) Supply a solicitor's undertaking that the land covenants above as approved by Council will be registered with LINZ.